wp-plugins/dobsondev-shortcodes/readme.txt

 * Embed [Twitch Stream](http://twitch.tv/) - Embeds a Twitch Stream into the page.
 * Embed [Twitch Stream](http://twitch.tv/) Chat - Embeds the chat from a Twitch Stream into the page.
 * Embed [YouTube Video](http://youtube.com/) - Embeds a YouTube Video into the page.
+* Inline Code - Displays inline code snippets that are visually different than the body text.
+* Code Block - Displays a simple code block for simple, small pieces of code.
+* Button - Displays a purely CSS button with choice of color, text and link.

 **Embed PDF**